Swatiiiishettyyyy/Nucleotide-website/Postman_Documentation/05_Address_Module.md

 - Use `address_id: 0` to create a new address
 - Use existing `address_id` to update an address
 - City, state, and locality are auto-filled from pincode if not provided.
 The save response includes `locality_options` so you can prompt the user to pick the exact area (e.g., Whitefield, Koramangala, etc.)
+- Addresses are accepted only if the city/locality exists in `Locations.xlsx`.
+Otherwise the API returns: `Order cannot be delivered to this location.`
 - Pincode must be exactly 6 digits
 - Address is required before adding items to cart